- Home

 However, it is possible to set up a Secret that holds the same value for all your apps, and manage that Secret from one location.
 For example, if all your apps need access to the same API, it makes sense to store the Secret containing the API key in a central location.
 If the API key ever changes, you only need to change it in that single location and the change applies to all your Bitrise apps.

-Setting up such a Secret (or multiple Secrets) requires two things:
+Setting up Secrets in a central location requires two things:

 -